 RAJIV GARG is an Associate Professor of Information Systems and Operation Management at Goizueta Business School at Emory University.

-Not too long ago, my doctors at USC ( Dr Dennis Maceri and Dr David Ko) diagnosed me with an incurable hearing loss caused by weakening of auditory nerve, which is also called Mild Sensorineural Hearing Loss.
+Not too long ago, my doctors at USC ( Dr Dennis Maceri and Dr David Ko) diagnosed me with an incurable hearing loss caused by weakening of auditory nerve, which is also called Sensorineural Hearing Loss.
 Thus, I usually don’t hear the words whispered to me.
 My apologies if you asked a question verbally and I asked to repeat it; please either speak up or write it out.